What kinds of books does the Library have? What is the difference between the Main Library and the Special Collections department?

 What sort of computer, printer and scanner access does the library offer?
 Do you have wireless internet in the library?

-The library has several public access computers in room 341 and on the 4th floor balcony (room 442), which provide access to the Internet and the Library’s databases, as well as Microsoft Office.
+The library has several public access computers in Rooms 341 and 442 that provide access to the Internet and the Library’s databases, as well as Microsoft Office.
 These computers are connected to a printing workstation that allows for black and white printouts for $.20 ($.50 for color).
 We do not currently have a public scanner available.
 The Library offers wireless Internet access in the Main Library (3rd and 4th floors).
 Wireless access is not available in Special Collections (Room 55).

 This information is provided by The State Library of Massachusetts.